Amorphophallus paeoniifolius: Description

+Amorphophallus paeoniifolius is a large tuberous herb reaching up to 2 m tall when in leaf phase, and the tuber may be 30 cm wide, 20 cm high and weigh up to 15 kg.

 Flowering

 The plant blooms annually around the beginning of the rainy season.
 The flower bud emerges from the corm as a purple shoot, and later blooms as a purple inflorescence.
 The pistillate (female) and staminate (male) flowers are on the same plant and are crowded in cylindrical masses as an inflorescence.
-The top part is responsible for secreting mucus that gives off a putrid, pungent smell that is used to attract pollinating insects, the middle part of the inflorescence contains staminate, and the base of the inflorescence contains pistillate.
+The top part is responsible for secreting mucus that gives off a putrid, pungent smell that is used to attract pollinating insects, the middle part of the inflorescence contains staminate flowers, and the base of the inflorescence contains pistillate flowers.
 The stigmas of the female flowers will be receptive on the first day of the bloom, when the pungent smell draws pollinating insects inside, and the inflorescence closes, trapping them for a night to allow the pollen deposited on the insect to be transferred to the stigmas.

 Later in the second day, the female flower is no longer receptive to pollens, the male flowers start to bloom, and the inflorescence opens again.
 This allows the pollen to be deposited on the emerging insects to pollinate other flowers, while preventing the pollen from the same inflorescence fertilising itself, preventing inbreeding.

 In 24–36 hours, after the first bloom of the inflorescence, the inflorescence's female flowers start developing into berries bright red fruiting bodies, and other parts of the inflorescence start wilting away.
 The berries are red when ripe and are not quite round, being subglobose or ovoid.

 While the flowers are in bloom they also produce heat.
-They die after five days.